Chart Color Schemes

 Population growth drivers in Yennora are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, as published in 2024 with the base year being 2022.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, Yennora is projected to experience significant population growth, with an increase of 693 persons forecasted based on aggregated SA2-level projections.
-This reflects a total increase of 42.9% over the 17-year period.
+Based on projected demographic shifts, the Yennora (SA2) is forecasted to experience significant population growth in the top quartile of national statistical areas.
+By 2041, the area is expected to grow by 692 persons, reflecting a total increase of 36.0% over the 17 years.

 Frequently Asked Questions - Population